Macroscopic and Microscopic Exams

 - Sources: Surface of the body, stool, sputum, etc.

-- Suspected parasites are to be submitted dry in a tightly screw-capped container.
+- Suspected parasitic worms, larvae, and maggots are to be submitted in a tightly screw-capped container with 70% alcohol or formalin.
+Worms should be cleaned of stool prior to submission.
 Do NOT add preservatives.

-- Arthropods (lice, ticks, fleas, etc.) and larval forms (worms, maggots, etc.) are to be submitted in a tightly screw-capped container containing a few drops of saline to prevent desiccation.
+- Arthropods (lice, ticks, fleas, etc.) are to be submitted in a tightly screw-capped container containing a few drops of saline to prevent desiccation.

 - Skin scrapings (scabies)